-The story of Baltic Cable
+The Story of Baltic Cable

 Since being commissioned over 30 years ago, the Baltic Cable has lived through more than one reshaping of the energy market.
 Starting as a purely commercial business initiative in the 1990s, Baltic Cable has increasingly gained strategic significance for the common European energy market.
-Today, we are fully included in the EU regulations of both energy markets and energy infrastructure that has developed over the past decades.

 1994